jendcruz22/DeepAudiobookTunerApp/README.md

 In order to perform text sentiment analysis, we require the transcripts of the audiobook.
 We are using IBM's [Watson Speech to Text](https://www.ibm.com/in-en/cloud/watson-speech-to-text) to transcribe the audiobooks.

-The audio sentiment model is a fully connected Dense Neural Network with three hidden layers.
+The audio sentiment model is a fully connected Dense Neural Network with four hidden layers.
 It takes in audio features as its input which are extracted from the audiobooks using [Librosa.](https://github.com/librosa/librosa)

 For music generation, we've implemented [bearpelican's](https://github.com/bearpelican/) approach.
 They created a music generation model using transformers and built using the [fastai library](https://github.com/fastai/fastai).
 We are using their MusicTransformer model  which uses [Transformer-XL](https://github.com/kimiyoung/transformer-xl) to take a sequence of music notes and predict the next note.
 A huge Thank you! to bearpelican and do check out their [project]([musicautobot](https://github.com/bearpelican/musicautobot)).